This is traveling by bus, from Ho Chi Minh City in Vietnam to Phnom Penh City in Cambodia. Click here to go to Table of Contents of this page.

 The bus steward cannot speak a word of English and most probably can understand very little of what you will say in English.
 He will just make a motion with his hand and try to make you understand that he wants your passport.

-You may naturally not like this idea of giving away your passport to a stranger.
+You may naturally not like this idea of giving away your passport to someone without any government authority to "commander" passports.
 If you look around, however, you will see that others (those who look like they are locals and even those who are obviously non-locals) are giving their passports to the bus steward like this is a matter that is normal and routine.
-Well, this practice has actually already become exactly that -normal and routine- in buses travelling from Saigon to Phnom Penh and vice versa.
-The purpose?
+Well, this practice has actually already become exactly that -normal and routine- in buses travelling from Ho Chi Minh City to Phnom Penh and vice versa.
+The bus steward gathers the passports of all passengers in his bus, as soon as the bus departs.
+You can observe that he does this as a natural part of his everyday responsibilities.

 The bus steward will be the one to give all your passports to the Vietnamese immigration officer at the passport checkpoint when you reach the border exit gate in Mocbai, the last town of Vietnam at the Cambodia-Vietnam border.